dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 #### FRR-MAS-01

-> Providers MUST identify a set of _information resources_ to assess for FedRAMP authorization that includes all _information resources_ that are _likely_ to _handle_ _federal information_ or _likely_ to impact the confidentiality, integrity, or availability of _federal information_ _handled_ by the _cloud service offering_.
+> Providers MUST identify a set of _information resources_ to assess for FedRAMP authorization that includes all _information resources_ that are _likely_ to _handle_ _federal customer data_ or _likely_ to impact the confidentiality, integrity, or availability of _federal customer data_ _handled_ by the _cloud service offering_.

 #### FRR-MAS-02